minexew/minexew.github.io/_posts/2018-12-29-mascotcapsule.md

 MTRA files (`com.mascotcapsule.micro3d.v3.ActionTable`) contain animation data for Figures.

+A MTRA will contain data for each bone (aka "segment") in the corresponding MBAC.
+In the simplest case, this will be just one byte that says "the transformation matrix for this bone at any given time is identity".
+In more complex cases, you have the usual bunch of keyframes for translation, rotation and scaling.
+If you know how glTF does animation, the principle is the same.
+The data model in binary MTRA corresponds directly to the source TRA format, for which we fortunately [have documentation](https://github.com/minexew/MascotCapsule_Archaeology/blob/master/Docs_Resources_SDK/data_format_tra4_2_1.zip).

-Although they don't use any bit-packing tricks like MBAC, it's still pretty difficult to guess what is going on just from looking through a hex editor; remember, there are no floats to help you find your way, everything is done in fixed point.
+Although MTRA files don't use bit-level packing like MBAC, it's still pretty difficult to guess what is going on just from looking with an hex editor; remember, there are no floats to help you find your way, everything is done in fixed point.

+{% include figure.html alt="hex editor" src="{{ site.url }}/images/2018-12-29-mascotcapsule/hex.png" caption="Want to make a guess?
+Hint: the 20-byte trailer is something we've seen before" %}

 {% include figure.html alt="mtra-dump.png" src="{{ site.url }}/images/2018-12-29-mascotcapsule/mtra-dump.png" caption="After staring into IDA's disassembly for hours, we get something the looks like this." %}